tadaii/ferencfarkas.org/catalogue/assets/texts/about/lavotta-suite.md

 {{% /column %}}
 {{% column %}}

-> Lavotta Suite, in the form of a divertissement, was composed in 1951 for orchestra.
+> "Lavotta Suite", in the form of a divertissement, was composed in 1951 for orchestra.
 In 1967, I
 > adapted the work for wind quintet with the title “Lavottiana”.
 >
 > {{< author name="Ferenc Farkas" >}}